Host it yourself

 Next time you load this page, it will automatically load custom/index-mergefeeds.php instead.

-Check our help centre if you need help.
-You can also email us at email@example.com.
+We have documentation if you need help.
+You can also check out the forum or email us at email@example.com.